Getting your Louisiana property and casualty license is the first step toward becoming a P&C insurance agent in Louisiana.

 Steps to Get a Louisiana Property and Casualty Insurance License

 Obtaining your Louisiana P&C insurance license isn’t difficult.
 Just follow these five steps to start your journey toward becoming a P&C insurance agent.
 Once you earn this license, check out our guide on how to get your Louisiana life insurance license as well.

 Step 1: Complete a Louisiana Pre-License Education Course

-Before you take the Louisiana P&C license exam, it’s important to make time to acquire the knowledge you’ll need to pass this exam on your first attempt.
+Before you take the Louisiana P&C insurance licensing exam, it’s important to make time to acquire the knowledge you’ll need to pass this exam on your first attempt.
 Completing a pre-license education course will equip you with the necessary information and tools you’ll need to prepare for your exam.

-Beyond helping you effectively prepare for and pass the P&C insurance licensing exam on your first try, taking a pre-license education course also will give you a solid understanding of your duties as a P&C insurance agent.
+You can complete insurance licensing courses on your own schedule and at your own pace when you choose online courses.
+Taking a pre-license education course will also give you a solid understanding of your duties as a P&C insurance agent.